leuty/icon-model/doc/www/atmosphere/miscellaneous/tuning_nwp.md

 Please also keep in mind that the list is neither exhaustive, nor complete.
 There may well be further model parameters that are more suitable for individual applications.

 ## SSO tuning
-{material-regular}`warning;2em;pst-color-secondary` Tuning of the SSO and GWD parameters is dependent on the employed external paramters.
+{material-regular}`warning;2em;pst-color-secondary` Tuning of the SSO and GWD parameters is dependent on the employed external parameters.

 |Parameter     |  Description            |  Meaningful Range                                    |    Comment|
 |-----------|--------------|--------|-------|